fwztf/0x04-randomBackgroundColorChanger/README.md

 ## Overview
 This application provides a fun and interactive way to change the background color of a webpage.
-It utilizes a predefined array of dark color hex codes and randomly selects a color from this array whenever the user clicks a button.
+It utilizes a predefined array of dark color hex codes and randomly selects a color from this array whenever the user clicks a button

 ## Features
-- Changes the background color to a random dark color on button click.
+- Changes the background color to a random dark color on button click
-- Displays the current background color's hex code on the page.
+- Displays the current background color's hex code on the page

 ## Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow these instructions to get a copy of the project up and running on your local machine

 ### Prerequisites
 - A web browser (e.g., Chrome, Firefox, Edge, etc.)